alphagov/govuk-design-system/src/patterns/check-answers/index.md

 {% call wcagNote({id: "wcag-prepopulate-information"}) %}

 <p>If a user decides to go back to a previous answer, make sure information they've already entered is pre-populated.</p>
 <p>Do not pre-populate if the information is no longer valid, or when pre-populating would be a major safety or security concern.
-This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">3.3.7 Redundant entry</a>.</p>
+This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">WCAG 2.2 success criterion 3.3.7 Redundant entry</a>.</p>
 {% endcall %}

 The answers pages should look the same way they did when the user last used them.